-If you have enabled Windows firewall on Windows 7, by default, it is going to block the ping requests.
-If any ICMP echo request (which used in ping command) comes from the internal or external network, your PC will not respond to those requests.
-It is one of the basic security with most of the Windows Operating Systems.
-But in some cases, it is needed to be enabled on computers to make sure the connectivity and other tests (mostly in the networked environment).
-This post explains how to enable ping response on Windows 7 laptop or desktop.
-After enabling, it will respond to all ping ICMP echo requests from other network resources.
+If an ICMP echo request (which used in ping command) comes from the internal or external network, your PC will not respond to those requests.
+It is one of the primary security on most of the Windows Operating Systems.
+But in some cases, it needs to be enabled on computers to make sure the connectivity and other tests (mostly in the networked environment).
+Windows 7 and Vista have the similar method whereas Windows 8.1 bit different and comfortable way of enabling ping reply.
+We have covered all of them below.
+After allowing, it will respond to all ping ICMP echo requests from other network resources.

-Indication: ‘Request Time Out’ message from Windows 7 Computer and it’s not responding to ICMP echo requests from other network devices.
+Indication: ‘Request Time Out’ message from Windows 8.1/7 Computer and it’s not responding to ICMP echo requests from other network devices and network tools.

-All network sharings are working but ping reply is not working, so how to enable ping response in Windows 7?
+All network shares are working but ping reply is not working, so how to enable ping response in Windows 7 or 8.1?

-Reasons: By default ICMP echo requests, used for ping command is blocked in Windows 7 firewall default settings.
+Reasons: The Ping commanded uses ICMP (packets) echo requests which are blocked in Windows OS firewall default settings.

-Solutions to Enable Ping Response on Windows 7
+Solutions to Enable Ping Response in Windows 7 & Vista

-1) Disable the firewall completely in Windows 7, which is not recommended.
+1) Disable the firewall entirely in Windows 7, which is not recommended.

 2) Create an exceptional rule for ICMP echo request to reply ping commands in existing firewall, without disabling it completely.

-Follow these steps to create the rule on the firewall to allow ping response.
-Though it looks little advance, anyone who has Administrative rights on the computer can enable ping on Windows 7.
+Follow these steps to create the rule in the firewall to allow ping response.
+Though it looks little advanced, anyone who has Administrative rights on the computer can enable ping as shown below.

 Read Also: Funny Wi-Fi names you can give for your home wireless network